-A V-Commerce brand, or digitally native vertical brand (DNVB), meets four criteria:
+What is a v-commerce brand, or digitally native vertical brand (DNVB)?

-- While born digitally, the DNVB rarely ends up digital only.
-This means the brand can extend offline, eventually.
-Usually its offline incarnation is through its own experiential physical retail or highly selective partnerships.
+- While born digitally, the DNVB need not end up digital-only.
+This means the brand can extend offline.
+Usually its offline incarnation is through its own experiential physical retail, or highly selective partnerships.
 In nearly all cases of partnerships, the brand controls its external distribution versus being controlled by it.
 Any offline retail is not about warehousing product, it’s about marketing the brand and delivering great one to one customer service.
 It may be pop-ups.
 It may be permanent locations.
 It may be installs at existing retailers.

-As an investor community, too often the DNVB is compared to a typical E-Commerce company.
+Too often the DNVB is compared to a typical E-Commerce company.
 If a typical E-Commerce company is a frog, at birth a V-Commerce brand does look a lot like a tadpole.
 But it doesn’t end up as a frog.
-The difference is profound, and it requires an appreciation the role brand plays in inspiring people, speaking to them, and shaping their choices, and an insightful understanding of how different the economics and growth trajectories are.
+The difference is profound, and it requires an appreciation the role brand plays in inspiring people, speaking to them, shaping their choices, and a sharp understanding of how different the economics and growth trajectories are.

-It requires venture investors to look more closely at the downstream math of a V-Commerce company versus an third-party E-Commerce purveyor.
-That differences in the unit economics are so meaningful that you can hardly compare the businesses.
-Apples to oranges.
-Just because they both have LTV and CAC ratios does not mean they both have the same potential value to the consumer in the medium to long run.
-The third-party stories are flashier at first on the top-line (more brands!), but the long run winning strategy may well be more focus (building a brand monotheism).
-The channels are often commodities that rise and fall quickly (Fab); the brands have a chance at being long-standing proprietary assets (Bonobos, Warby Parker).
+It requires investors to look more closely at the downstream math of a V-Commerce company versus an third-party E-Commerce purveyor.
+That differences in the unit economics and the contribution margin cohorts are profound — apples to oranges.
+Cohort analysis is only part of the story.
+Brand matters.
+These brands have a soul that is not easy to quantify at first.
+The E-Commerce stories are flashier at first on the top-line (more brands!), but the long run winning strategy may well V-Commerce (cult brand monotheism).
+The E-Commerce businesses are often commodities that rise and fall (Fab); the dream for the vertical brands is to be long-standing proprietary assets (Bonobos, Warby Parker).

 The E-Commerce company is a channel; the V-Commerce company is a brand.
 The E-Commerce company has low margins; the DNVB has high margins.
 The E-Commerce company can grow unbelievably fast; the DNVB can’t grow as fast, but it’s more valuable in the long run because it’s about more than just price.

-While third-party E-Commerce requires you to compete against a grizzly bear called Amazon, creating a DNVB gives you an opportunity to combine the growth of being an E-Commerce company with the margins of being a brand, and with a proprietary selection of merchandise where you control distribution and your own destiny.
-Moreover, when done right, aka where there is some differentiation in the core physical product itself made possible by the V-Commerce nature of the model, the DNVB can provide a better overall bundle of product and service than the competition.
+While third-party E-Commerce requires you to compete against a grizzly bear called Amazon, creating a DNVB gives you an opportunity to combine the growth of being an E-Commerce company with the margins of being a brand, and with proprietary merchandise where you control distribution and your own destiny.
+When done right, when there is some differentiation in the core physical product itself made possible by the V-Commerce nature of the model, the DNVB can provide a better overall bundle of product and service than the competition.
 These DNVBs are just getting started; only recently are people beginning to realize how big they might be at scale.
 Their strategy creates a brand loyalty impossible to create in the commoditized world of channel, and as traditional retail dies a slow death, the V-Commerce brands rise to take their place.

 In the history of V-Commerce brands, it’s incredibly early.
 The net promoter scores are off the charts.
 There is still a lot to prove still on profitability.
-We are in the first decade of a multi-century macro trend where retail is re-organizing from around the automobile to around the smartphone.
-Vertical brands were a huge part of the last era of retail (Zara, Ikea, Gap) — the offline one — and now they become the driving story in the future of digital retail.
+We are in the first decade of a century long shift where retail is re-organizing from the automobile (the 20th century) to the smartphone (the 21st century).
+Vertical brands were a huge part of the brick and mortar driven era of retail (Zara, Ikea, Trader Joe’s), and they now become the driving story in the future of retail.

 Next up: the encyclopedia of V-Commerce brands.